ppriyanka20/si507_finalproject/README.md

 You need to create a Spotify developer account, and then access your client ID and client secret key in order to run the program.
 Save these two variables as CLIENT_ID and CLIENT_SECRET in a secrets.py file.
 Keep this file in the same folder as the code you are running.

 ## Instructions for interacting with the program:
+This program is done entirely from the command line.
+You can expect, based on the choices you make, for bar graphs to open up in a webbrowser, as well as one instance of a web page opening up (the Pitchfork Top 200 Albums of the 2010's page) if you opt into this choice.
+Other than that, all information is displayed in the command line.

 The flow of the program goes like this:

 1. User is prompted to enter one of their favorite artists names to explore their music further